jonassu/OpenDuo-iOS-Objective-C/README.md

 *其他语言版本： [简体中文](README.zh.md)*

-The Agora OpenDuo Sample App supports the following platforms:
+The Agora OpenDuo sample app supports the following platforms:
 * [iOS](https://github.com/AgoraIO/OpenDuo-iOS-Objective-C)
 * [Android](https://github.com/AgoraIO/OpenDuo-Android)
 * [Web](https://github.com/AgoraIO/OpenDuo-Web)

-This readme describes steps and several considerations for demonstrating the Agora OpenDuo iOS Sample App.
+This readme describes the steps and considerations for demonstrating the Agora OpenDuo iOS sample app.

-## A Brief Introduction
+## Introduction

 Built upon the Agora Video SDK and the Agora Signaling SDK, the Agora OpenDuo for iOS is an open-source demo that integrates video chat into your Web applications.

-This sample App allows you to:
+This sample app allows you to:

 - Login the signaling server
 - Make a call
 - Accept or hang up a call
 - Mute/unmute a user
-- Switch camera
+- Switch the camera

 ## Preparing the Developer Environment

-* XCode 9.0 or later
+* Xcode 9.0 or later
-* an iPhone or an iPad
+* An iPhone or iPad

-NOTE: The iOS simulator is NOT supported.
+NOTE: The iOS emulator is NOT supported.

 ## Running the App
 1. Create a developer account at [Agora.io](https://dashboard.agora.io/signin/), obtain an App ID, and enable the App Certificate.